-These products are sold in paste-like form or paint in small containers and syringes and present minimal hazards to health and the environment in the form and quantity in which they are supplied.
-These products are generally not considered hazardous until used in melting and brazing operations during which metal fumes and dust are generated.
-Hazardous levels of dust or metal fumes of alloy components can create health risks, as described below.
+These products are sold in a paste-like form in small containers and syringes.
+These products contain flammable solvents and should be stored in sealed containers when not in use and kept away from ignition sources and hot surfaces.
+Flammable solvent vapors, metal fumes and dust are generated during melting and brazing operations.
+Hazardous levels of dust or metal fumes of product constituents can create health risks, as described below.
 Metallic dust and particles can cause a serious fire and/or explosion hazard.